sage-code/.github/readme.md

 # Forking

-* Sage-Code related work and reporting do not require forking;
+* The .github repository require forking and PRs;
+* Instructors are code maintainers for /root and /team;
+* Developers are code maintainers for all other projects;
-* Our members have direct access to clone every repository;
+* Students have read-only access to all projects;
-* This repository is maintained by Sage-Code instructors;

 ---
 Copyright (c) Sage-Code 2022